root-kawaii/ANN_2022/part two/README2.md

 Ensamble, train many models and ensamble (pick best model for each class) Categorical Accuracy
-ResNet, residuals
+#ResNet, residuals
-GRU (another RNN)
+#GRU (another RNN)
-MinMax scaling and similar things
+#MinMax scaling and similar things
 Normalization on DATASET
-Dataaugmentation
+Data augmentation
 Surely much more but also considering we have less days

 # RESULTS